 Email marketing isn’t dead—far from it.
 Google+: now that’s dead.

 The best part about email marketing is that you’re never too late to the game.
-While there’s a constant battle for top SEO rankings and you’re likely too late to win big on Gamestop stock (sorry), there’s never a bad time to start building an email list.
+While there’s a constant battle for top SEO rankings, and you’re likely too late to win big on Google stock, there’s never a bad time to start building an email list.

 If you’re looking for a budget-friendly marketing tool, look no further.
 With a 3,800% ROI, email sits as the king of online revenue.
 It costs less than pennies to send an email, and each one has the potential to return hundreds or thousands of dollars in revenue.